Spinor bilinears and Killing-Yano forms in generalized geometry: Inner product classes and Properties of Generalized Spinor Bilinears

 which corresponds to the Mukai pairing of forms.
-Generally, the automorphism class of the inner product is taken as $\xi$ in the literature \cite{Gualtieri}.
-However, it can be seen from the previous analysis of inner product classes that the automorphism class must be taken as $\xi\eta$ to have a non-zero spinor inner product.
+It can be seen from the previous analysis of inner product classes that the automorphism class must be taken as $\xi\eta$ to have a non-zero spinor inner product.
 For any two generalized spinors $\phi$, $\psi$ and a generalized form $\mathcal{\alpha}$, we can write

-where the action of a generalized form on a generalized spinor $\alpha.\psi$ can be defined from the action of a generalized vector to a differental form given in \eqref{eq14} inductively.
+where the action of a generalized form on a generalized geometry spinor $\alpha.\psi$ can be defined inductively from the action of a generalized vector on a differential form given in \eqref{eq14} .
 From the symmetry properties of the inner product and the choice of the automorphism class as $\xi\eta$, we have